2019 Talks - UAW and DETROIT 3

 While at the negotiating table, it is important for both parties to focus like laser beams on how they can balance their current interests while protecting their longer-term capacities to operate effectively.
 No one benefits from unrealistic expectations, miscalculations, or histrionics.

 *Marick F. Masters is a Professor of Business and Adjunct Professor of Political Science at Wayne State University, where he served for nearly 11 years as Director of Labor@Wayne and the Douglas A. Fraser Center for Workplace Issues.
-He is also a senior partner in the consulting firm of AIM Consulting at http://aimconsultants.com/.
+He is also a senior partner in the consulting firm of AIM Consulting at https://aimconsultants.com/.

 Comments